George Bouchier Worgan: Musical background, Worgan's piano, and relationship to Mrs Elizabeth MacArthur

 George Worgan came from a well-known musical family, and was the son of a Cambridge Doctor of music who was a respected organist and composer.
 When George Worgan sailed on the Sirius with the First Fleet he took with him a piano.
 He was amongst the musicians who played "God Save the King" at Sydney Cove on 7 February 1788 making him one of the first non-Aboriginal musicians in the country.
 While in New South Wales he taught music to Elizabeth Macarthur (teaching her to play "God Save the King" and "Foote’s Minuet"), leaving his piano with her when he returned to England in 1791.

-In 2016, Sydney collector Stewart Symonds donated 130 musical instruments to Edith Cowen University, amongst which was a 1780 'square' (actually rectangular) piano by Frederick Beck, identified as Worgan's First Fleet piano.
+In 2016, Sydney collector Stewart Symonds donated 130 musical instruments to Edith Cowan University, amongst which was a 1780 'square' (actually rectangular) piano by Frederick Beck, identified as Worgan's First Fleet piano.
 Media coverage surrounding this piano's return to England in March 2019 for refurbishment revealed a second piano (this one by Longman and Broderip) also alleged to be Worgan's First Fleet piano - both pianos were reportedly sold by the same dealer with similar provenances claiming prior ownership by Elizabeth Macarthur.